Riezky Aprilia: Political career

 Riezky said that Saeful Bahri had urged her to step down from consideration for the 2019–2024 DPR RI.
 When she was called as a witness for defendant Saeful on 2 April 2020, in the Corruption Court in Central Jakarta, she acknowledged this.
 According to the prosecutor, the funds were provided so that Wahyu Setiawan may petition the KPU to grant Riezky's request for an inter-time change (PAW) to Harun Masiku.
 With 44,402 votes, Riezky was qualified to hold office and be a part of the DPR RI.

 On 2 August 2022, Riezky evaluated that Puan Maharani's political safari represented a portion of the message conveyed by PDI-P Megawati Sukarnoputri, the general chairman.
 Among other things, to initiate contact with political parties.
 She underlined that the battle to develop Indonesia in the future is the reason for the early visit to different locations; hearing the people is crucial to honing understanding at the same rate.

 Riezky was referred to the Honorary Court of the DPR (MKD) on 2 September 2022, for the "wrong medicine" comment that she had given to Syahrul Yasin Limpo, the Minister of Agriculture, during a work meeting.
 She said that by criticising her work partner, she was merely following the law.
 She then gave Yasin Limpo an explanation of her comments, with acknowledgment that the only rhetorical devices she employed to express her disapproval of Yasin Limpo were linguistic ones.

 Personal life

 On 18 April 1982, Riezky was born in Palembang.
 She is the daughter of Riduan Effendi Sulaiman, the former mayor of Lubuklinggau for two terms.
 At the moment, she is wed to Giovanni Battista Monsafor, and together they have four kids.
-The State Organizer's Wealth Report (LHKPN) as of 31 December 2022, stated that Riezky owes IDR 457 million in debt out of an estimated IDR 6 billion in total fortune.